Types of Coverage

 An overview of the four main types of health insurance networks

-Health insurance networks are groups of doctors and medical care providers who are under contract to treat patients with a certain insurance plan.
+Health insurance networks are groups of doctors and hospitals who are under contract to treat patients with a certain insurance plan.

-When picking a network plan that works the best for you, it's crucial to keep your current health, finances, and resources in mind.
-If you aren't sure which plan suits your needs, Catch Benefits Advisors are here to help.
-Schedule your free consultation today.
+When picking a network type that works the best for you, it's crucial to keep your current health, finances, and resources in mind.
+Get started with Health Explorer now.

 Which network type is right for me?